sirisha-gururaj/SCT_SD_4/README.md

 ## E-commerce Web Scraper - Output Screenshots
 Here are some sample screenshots of the E-commerce Web Scraper project:

-*(To add your own screenshots, place them in an `images` folder in your repository and update the paths below)*

 ![Screenshot of the mock e-commerce website](images/scraper-website.png)